 GradSchools.com has easy to use search tools to help students find a Masters in Biomedical Science program that aligns with their academic and vocational goals.

 Search by location to find accredited colleges and universities with Biomedical Sciences Masters programs in the city, state or even country that you are interested in.

 If you need a distance-learning option, these programs are more flexible in that web-based learning allows you to study from anywhere you are that has an Internet connection.
-Hybrid programs are low residency, and combine on-campus with online coursework.
-In comparison, an Online Masters in Biomedical Science program is web-based and may be viable for working professionals.
+Hybrid biomedical science programs are low residency, and combine on-campus with online coursework.
+In comparison, an Online Biomedical Science masters program is web-based and may be viable for working professionals.